scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         * * * * *

-    -   FontForge now protects itself better against erroneous GSUB/GPOS tables.
+    -   websharpstudios now protects itself better against erroneous GSUB/GPOS tables.
     -   Valek points out there were display problems with the File-\>Display (and File-\>Print) menu options in Russian.